Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 Backend Engineer
 ^^^^^^^^^^^^^^^^
-Backend and Full-Stack Engineers are operating in an environment that can be constrained from as resource perspective but also have low-latency or other application-specific requirements.
+Backend and Full-Stack Engineers are operating in an environment that can be constrained from a resource perspective but also has low-latency or other application-specific requirements.

-Optimization techniques like MIP and LP can play a role in improving API performance, application optimization and help drive more traffic.
+Optimization techniques like Mixed-Integer Programming (MIP) and Linear Programming (LP) can play a role in improving API performance, application optimization and help drive more traffic.
 Consider the following scenarios:

 - I want to maximize ad revenue from my website, while minimizing impact on user experience.